 How do I choose an excavation and plumbing service provider?

-The number one thing to look for when choosing an excavation and plumbing service provider is proper licensing, processes and protocols.
-Denver is the most difficult city in Colorado to get licensed in excavation services.
-Service providers must have all the appropriate licenses, especially the Right-of-Way and Supervisors licenses, to correct the damage.
-When choosing an excavation service, make sure they have the following licenses:
+The number one thing to consider when choosing an excavation and plumbing service provider is proper licensing, processes and protocols.
+Denver is the most difficult city in Colorado to get licensed in plumbing and excavation services.
+Service providers must have all the appropriate licenses to correct the damage.

 In addition, watch out for excavating companies that don’t pull the appropriate permits.
 Excavating without the correct permits and licenses is illegal and may result in a drawn-out resolution for the issue.
 Further, your business will be at risk of a lien if you do not choose an excavation company that is licensed, insured and has taken the time to pull the correct permits.